 The Fast-Track Permits Act aims to streamline the building permit process for real estate development in Kansas, enhancing economic growth and reducing regulatory burdens for developers, entrepreneurs, and homeowners.
 Under this act, local governments are required to approve or deny building permit applications within 60 days of receiving a complete application.
 If an application is deemed incomplete, the local government must notify the applicant within 15 days, allowing them to address any deficiencies.
-Additionally, if the local government fails to respond within the specified timeframe, the application will be automatically considered approved.
-The act also stipulates that local governments cannot deny applications based on rules or policies adopted after the application was submitted.
+Additionally, if the local government fails to respond within the specified timeframes, the application will be automatically considered approved.
+The act also stipulates that local governments cannot impose new requirements on applications based on rules or policies adopted after the application submission date.

 As Amended by House Committee: 12-752, 12-759